Vaccuss/TrafficLightSim/README.md

 2. The 5 minute window was for driving time so changes to lights and other timing delays are additional.
 3. System has an all red start.
 4. System has controls for usability.
-5. Reset control will cancel and reset to simulation.
+5. Reset control will cancel and reset simulation.
+6. As per instructions no unit tests were written.

 ## Output for system.
 #### Essential loop